There has been a plethora of research coming out of schools that deals with who gets better grades, in what situations, what contexts and so forth.

 Different gender ratios never resulted in changes in male test performance; men consistently registered about 67-percent accuracy on math exams.

 What About Subjects Other Than Math?

 However, simply being in a classroom with men did not effect women’s overall intellectual performance, Inzlicht said.
 The performance differences were limited to situations in which women were tested on math, a subject that is traditionally stereotyped.
 Researchers did not find any gender difference in performance on verbal exams.

 The research is not intended to determine whether or not females would benefit from single-sex education, but the data suggest that females may benefit from single-sex math classes, said Inzlicht.
 The findings also point out the danger of stereotypes, he said.
 The study results are limited because the research looked only at small groups in a very controlled setting.

-My guess is that women are probably much closer to men in capability but the beliefs they hold onto cause anxiety and reduction in performance.
+My guess is that women are probably very similar to men in potential capability but the beliefs they hold onto cause anxiety and reduction in performance.

 Next up a different set of beliefs are tested for…

 If people think they can get smarter, if you will, can they actually DO better in real life?

 Research on how junior high school students’ beliefs about intelligence affect their math grades found that those who believed that intelligence can be developed performed better than those who believed intelligence is fixed.
 The findings come from two studies conducted by researchers at Columbia University and Stanford University, The Journal of Child Development.